 Outlook explores variables that shape and influence individuals relationships with nature and how they seek to inspire, adapt and reimagine what conservation can look like moving forward in a world where Climate Change is affecting a broad range of human and natural systems.

-Laura Bither, Regional Youth Hub Coordinator with JustME for JustUS
+Author: Laura Bither, Regional Youth Hub Coordinator with JustME for JustUS

 My passion is climate justice and outdoor accessibility for all.
 The Scarborough Marsh Climate Change Observatory (CCO) site is ADA-accessible, which is a necessary and obvious step in inclusivity.
 The restorative benefits of nature are especially vital for folks who are combating ableism, white supremacy, settler colonialism, and capitalism in their everyday lives because of the identities they present.